mobily-enterprises/routify/docs-src/guides/01-straight-html.md

     $ ./node_modules/.bin/es-dev-server -a index.html

-Create an index.html file with the following contents:
+Create an index.html file with the following contents.
+Don't forget to have `<base href="/">` in your file.

 ````
 <!doctype html>